 Description: This course covers the principles of operating systems theory and practice.
-Fundamental concepts such as processes, synchronization, scheduling and memory management will be presented.
-Another emphasis will be on the principles of distributed operating systems.
+Fundamental concepts such as processes, synchronization, scheduling, memory management and distributed systems will be presented.

 Prerequisites: CS 310 (Data Structures), CS 367 (Computer Systems and Programming), and CS 465 (Computer Architecture), or equivalent.
 A solid background in Computer Architecture (including Assembly Language) is required.
 In addition, the students should be fluent in all aspects of the C programming language in order to complete the course work, which includes substantial programming projects.

 Meeting Time and Location: Wednesday 4:30 – 7:10 PM, Music and Theater Building 1006.